 The employer should find out from the symptomatic employee who he/she has had close contact with at work.
-The CDC defines "close contact" as someone being within 6 feet of an infected person, from the time beginning 48 hours prior to the infected person's showing symptoms, for a "prolonged period of time."
-The CDC states that "prolonged period" has been interpreted by various studies as 10 to 30 minutes or more.
-The "prolonged period" can be even shorter if the symptomatic employee has coughed or sneezed while close to someone.
-The CDC's newest recommendation is that those in "close contact" should be sent home for 14 days to self-monitor for COVID-19 symptoms (fever, cough, shortness of breath, difficulty breathing, muscle pain, sore throat, new loss of taste or smell), and to call a health care provider if symptoms develop.
+The CDC defines "close contact" as someone being within 6 feet of an infected person, for a cumulative total of 15 minutes or more, over a 24-hour period.
+Some factors to consider when determining exposure include proximity, the duration of exposure, and if the symptomatic employee has coughed or sneezed while close to someone.
+The CDC's newest recommendation is that those in "close contact" should be sent home to self-monitor for COVID-19 symptoms (fever, cough, shortness of breath, difficulty breathing, muscle pain, sore throat, new loss of taste or smell, nausea, diarrhea), and to call a health care provider if symptoms develop.
+The CDC currently recommends a 14-day quarantine period, but a 10-day quarantine period is also acceptable if the person in quarantine experiences no symptoms of COVID-19 during that time.
 Under Ohio law, those ordered home by their employer for COVID-19 reasons during the pandemic would be eligible immediately for unemployment benefits.